Master in Language Technology (One year or Two years)

 Lately, conversational assistants such as Google Assistant, Amazon Alexa, and Apple’s Siri have received a lot of attention.
 These are just some of many examples of high-profile commercial applications of language technology.

-You can also study Individual Courses, read more on the page More-about-the-masters-programme-in-language-technology.
+You can also study Individual Courses, read more on the page Elective courses in language technology

 Three departments – two universities – one programme